spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-blade.md

 Like the `x-medialibrary-attachment` component, the `x-media-library-collection` accepts `max-items` and `rules` props.

-In this example the collection will be allowed to hold `png` and `jpg` files that are smaller than 1 MB.
+In this example, the collection will be allowed to hold `png` and `jpg` files that are smaller than 1 MB.

 ```html
 <x-media-library-collection